optical/opticraft-control-panel/README.md

 # Opticraft Control Panel #

-The Opticraft control panel is a personal project which provides a web interface which can be used by administrators to distribute vote rewards out to players on the Opticraft minecraft server.
+The Opticraft control panel is a personal project which provides a web interface that can be used by administrators to distribute rewards out to players on the Opticraft minecraft server.
 It is written in typescript.

 This is an internal tool and as such it is unlikely to be of use to many people outside of the Opticraft development team, however anyone is free to contribute.